 Editor's Note: Information used in this article was provided by Patriots Media Relations

-To help you get ready for this afternoon’s game against the Jets, here are five things you need to know:
+To help you get ready for today’s championship game, here is what you need to know:

 TV and Radio Information

-NATIONAL RADIO: This week's game will be broadcast to a national audience by ESPN Radio.
-Ryan Ruocco and Herm Edwards will call the game.
-Ian Fitzsimmons will report from the sidelines.
+NATIONAL RADIO: This week's game will be broadcast to a national audience by Westwood One.
+Kevin Harlan and Dan Fouts will call the game.
+Tim Ryan will report from the sidelines.

-LOCAL RADIO: 98.5 FM, The Sports Hub, is the flagship station for the Patriots Radio Network.
-Play-by-play broadcaster Bob Socci will call the action along with former Patriots quarterback Scott Zolak, who will provide color analysis.
+RADIO: 98.5 FM, The Sports Hub, is the flagship station for the Patriots Radio Network.
+Play-by-play broadcaster Bob Socci will call the action along with former Patriots quarterback Scott Zolak, who will provide color analysis

 New England Ties